 7Run the code and the URL encoded version of the text will be printed in the console.

 We're all finished!
 Now your know about Temboo's range of handy developer utilities and how to access them via our Python SDK.
-Check out what else you can do with our Python SDK here.
+Check out more Python examples to see what else you can do with our Python SDK.

 Once you've got your code up and running, you're ready to move on and do more.
 From monitoring your running applications, to moving your generated Temboo code to your preferred development environment and sharing it with colleagues, collaborators and friends - we've got you covered.